Vertexlit-VRAIN/ReflectIA/README.md

-# CritiCat
+# ReflectIA

-CritiCat is an AI-powered image analysis tool that provides detailed feedback for various image classifications, such as editorial content and social media posts.
+ReflectIA is an AI-powered image analysis tool that provides detailed feedback for various image classifications, such as editorial content and social media posts.

 ## Description